 Are you willing to drive a little further for your weekend trips from Pittsburgh?
 The are so many options if you’re looking for some of the best road trips from Pittsburgh.
 Below are just a few weekend getaways in PA and the surrounding areas that we’ve enjoyed over the years.
 These all offer a number of things to do, whether you want a family weekend, a couples getaway or a trip with friends.

-For a weekend full of fun and chocolate, Hershey, Pennsylvania is one of our favorite weekend family getaways in PA.
+For lots of fun and chocolate, a weekend in Hershey, Pennsylvania is one of our favorite family getaways in PA.
 The biggest draw to Hershey is Hersheypark, which also includes ZooAmerica with admission.
 The Hershey Story and Chocolate World both offer hands-on experiences to learn more about Milton Hershey and chocolate.
-If you’re looking for a spa weekend in Pennsylvania, the Hershey Spa is a great option.
+If you’re looking for a spa or girls’ weekend in Pennsylvania, the Hershey Spa is a great option.
+Hershey is also great all-year round, with several amazing things to do at Christmas in Hershey as well.

 - Where to Stay in Hershey: The Fairfield Inn & Suites on Chocolate Avenue is in a great location with larger rooms for families.
 There are also several great AirBnBs in Hershey as well.